olliejday/ug4_project/notes/notes.md

 changed ac bounds back to original (see above) it's not these bounds for speed
     changed the forces in the p.setJointMotorControlArray to 100 (from 5 x 240) seemed to improve will see next run

 ____

+Results good reaching again but no grasping, solved the breaking sim with the action forces

+x doing 2 eval eps and it doesnt seem like it's just chance that don't get comparable env performance x changed ac bounds x change grasp action is it 0 or 1? make it treshold

+changed eval seed to match training one, also changed code to use the same classes for eval so it should be close now
+#SEED HAS A BIG IMPACT
+Though ideally want seed invariant behaviour not chancing it

+Changed ac bounds to 10% as otherwise get a scaling effect Obs bounds still 30%
+For both I also removed the floor / ceil instead round to a few dp
+____

 TODO: